martin-zagorscak-endava/compose-animations/README.md

 Transitions that cover small areas of the screen have short durations, while large areas have long durations.
 Scaling duration with the size of a transition gives a consistent sense of speed.

-This transition covers a small area with a short 200ms duration:
+This transition covers a small area with a short 200ms duration:<br>
 ![example_small_area_transition.gif](images%2Fexample_small_area_transition.gif)

-This transition covers a large area with a short 500ms duration:
+This transition covers a large area with a short 500ms duration:<br>
 ![example_large_area_transition.gif](images%2Fexample_large_area_transition.gif)

 **Enter vs exit transitions**